agsb/minute/README.md

 __"By ETAOIN SRHLDCU !"__

+Romak[https://github.com/rafaelromao/romak] takes the layout to a confortable experience of use and easy learn.

 The [Engram](https://engram.dev/) is systematic approach for confortable keyboard layout, done by [Arno Klein](https://www.preprints.org/manuscript/202103.0287/v1), for classic 58 keys or 68 ergonomic keyboards, but with a confortable split layout as [Miryoku](https://github.com/manna-harbour/qmk_firmware/tree/miryoku/users/manna-harbour_miryoku).

 But only 24 keys ?
 Updated: [Ben Vallack](https://www.youtube.com/watch?v=5RN_4PQ0j1A) [does](https://www.youtube.com/watch?v=UKfeJrRIcxw) with [less](https://www.youtube.com/watch?v=NAUxTR4vGys)!